We’re a startup based in Edinburgh, Scotland.

 We develop a world-leading open-air echolocation sensor.

 Our device works by bouncing ultrasonic waves off objects and detecting their relative distances and positions – just like bats do.
 Think of a camera that instead of seeing light, sees sound!

 Our device captures detailed depth information of an environment, and returns it in a clean, integration-friendly format.

 Smart devices shouldn't need invasive cameras to be able to see.
-Our technology guarantees personal privacy.
+Our technology guarantees user privacy.

 We want to make it as easy as possible to integrate our sensor into your products and projects.